 When you’re first trying the shoes on, stand up and pay close attention that there is enough space (3/8 – 1/2 inch) for the longest toe at the front of each shoe.
 You can easily test it by making sure there is a thumbprint between the toe and the top of the shoe while standing.

 If you have any issues with your feet, take a trip to a podiatrist.
 Podiatrists, who are experts in the field of feet, can identify where your problems lie.
 They will diagnose if you are flat-footed or have high arches, and what needs to be done to alleviate foot pain.

 During the day take a break every about 20 minutes as it is a must for any bride in heels.
 If possible, try to elevate your legs which will help with blood circulation.
 While sitting down, make use of this time by chatting with your wedding guests.

 But what if you bought the wedding shoes already?

-You may take advantage of an old-school modelling trick from Naomi Campbell.
-Tape your third and fourth toe together with a medical tape.
+You may take advantage of an old-school modeling trick from Naomi Campbell.
+Tape your third and fourth toes together with medical tape.
 It will allow for more room at the front of the shoe and help with balance control giving you a steady walk on your wedding day.

-If you decide to follow our advice, you’ll have not only fabulous shoes but also healthy feet that will last the whole wedding day and night.
+If you decide to follow my advice, you’ll have not only fabulous shoes but also healthy feet that will last the whole wedding day and night.